Details About Registering for the ACT

 - Registering for the test after the deadline.

 - Re-registering for the test through telephone.

 - Taking International testing.

-To get an accurate idea of the basic and additional fee details for the ACT test and the information on fee refund for test cancellation, you can refer to the official website of the ACT (http://actstudent.org/regist/actfees.html).
+To get an accurate idea of the basic and additional fee details for the examination and the information on fee refund for test cancellation, you can refer to the official website (http://actstudent.org/regist/actfees.html).

 3. The ACT Test Dates

 The exam is conducted on 6 test dates in the months of February, April, June, September, October and December for taking the test in the U.S, Puerto Rico, the U.S territories and Canada.
 To know more details refer to the website: http://actstudent.org/regist/dates.html.